 Listen to this post about ad fraud:

 As you read this, advertisers around the world just lost $51 Million to ad fraud.
 That’s the average. $51 Million lost to ad fraud every day.
-And the majority of the public still doesn’t know about.
+Ad fraud is the $100 Billion robbery that the majority of the public still doesn’t know about.

 “Ad Fraud is at ALL TIME HIGHS both in RATE and in DOLLARS… and what’s worse is fraud detection is not catching it, so people have a false sense of security.”